gadomski/bradygadomski.com/contents/index.md

 # Things to Do

-While we don't have a ton of scheduled activities for the weekend, there will be plenty going on at the ranch and in the surrounding area.
+While we don't have a ton of scheduled activities for the weekend, there will be plenty going on at the ranch and in the surrounding area, especially on Saturday.
 We encourage you to get out and explore the area as much as you can!
 We will do our best to connect people who are looking to do similar activities, and will provide detailed information about some of our favorite spots.